-Metadata and Discovery Services acquires, creates, maintains, and shares metadata for library resources; develops and maintains tools, systems, and applications to seamlessly connect users and resources; serves as a leader in cataloging, metadata, and discovery platform communities; and contributes to the development and implementation of metadata systems and standards at the national and international levels.
+Metadata Services acquires, creates, maintains, and shares metadata for library resources; serves as a leader in cataloging, metadata, and library platform communities; and contributes to the development and implementation of metadata systems and standards at the national and international levels.

 - Phone: 847-491-4426